gordonguthrie/TheManual/the_manual/chapter3/investigating_sonic_pi_and_error_messages.md

  └─ synth :beep, {notes: 60, note: 52.0}
 ```

-So whereas when we passed a list tagged `notes` SonicPi recognised it as a list and said, "ooh, notes is just the plural of note, lets move this value to the note slot".
+So whereas when we passed a list tagged `notes` Sonic Pi recognised it as a list and said, "ooh, notes is just the plural of note, lets move this value to the note slot".

 We can go crazy and bung a nutty list in there: